lostgirljourney/404-Not-Found-Challenge/README.md

   <img src = "assets/Screenshot-mobile.jpeg">
 </p>

-Challenge was to create a ***404 not found page*** following the design given in website.
+Challenge was to create a ***404 not found page*** following the design given on the website.
 The page should be responsive.

 ### Built With